Intelligent Metasurface-Enabled Integrated Sensing and Communication: Unified Framework and Key Technologies: Unified Framework for IM-enabled ISAC

 {\bf Dynamic Metasurface Antenna}: DMA is an emerging concept within the paradigm of ``radiative metasurfaces'', which uniquely performs sophisticated analog signal processing directly within a waveguide-integrated radiating structure \cite{DMA_1}.
 As shown in Fig.~\ref{fig:1}c, the DMA architecture consists of multiple configurable meta-elements situated on a set of one-dimensional waveguides (typically implemented as microstrip lines).
-Each RF chain is connected to a distinct waveguide and exclusively controls the meta-elements situated on that path, forming a partially connected hybrid structure similar to conventional array antennas \cite{DMA_1}.
+Each RF chain is connected to a distinct waveguide and exclusively controls the meta-elements situated on that path, forming a partially connected hybrid structure similar to conventional array antennas {\cite{DMA_2}}.
 Under this distinctive architecture, the independent signal streams from RF chains are fed in parallel to their respective waveguides.
 Each stream sequentially traverses a series of meta-elements, where each element reconfigures and radiates the incoming signal into the wireless channel based on its frequency response.
 The signal manipulation in the DMA is predominantly influenced by two factors: the propagation characteristics within the waveguide and the reconfigurable response of the radiating elements \cite{DMA_1}.
 The former determines the propagation attenuation and phase shifts, which originate from the dielectric loss and conductor loss that depend on the material properties of the microstrip line and carrier frequency.
-The latter pertains to the element's reconfigurable state, which directly dictates its radiation amplitude and phase.
-This state is dynamically tunable; however, the achievable amplitude and phase are typically interdependent, generally adhering to Lorentzian constraints \cite{DMA_2}.
-Nevertheless, DMA can synthesize highly complex radiation patterns through precise, collective control of these sub-wavelength spacing tunable elements, enabling advanced generation of tailored concurrent communication and sensing beams.
+The latter pertains to {the meta-elements’ resonant Lorentzian frequency response.
+Under a normalized narrowband surrogate around the operating frequency, it reduces to a frequency-independent complex-plane parameterization where the radiated amplitude is intrinsically coupled to the desired phase shift \cite{DMA_1}.} Nevertheless, DMA can synthesize highly complex radiation patterns through precise, collective control of these sub-wavelength spacing tunable elements, enabling advanced generation of tailored concurrent communication and sensing beams.